doitintl/CloudBlaster/README.md

 ### Listing step
 * Edit `list-filter.properties`.
 Write  regex for the asset types you don't want to list.
 (This is a full-string match on the  local asset name, such as the Disk name  or Topic Name.
-See the top of that yaml for detailed instructions.)
+See the top of that file for detailed instructions.)
 * Run `./lister.sh -p <GCP_PROJECT>`
    * (In this script, Maven just builds if needed, then executes `java com.doitintl.blaster.Lister` ).
    * The Lister outputs `assets-to-delete.txt`